engabelal/DevOps-Cloud-Portfolio/README.md

 ---

 ## 📌 About Me
-DevOps & Cloud Engineer passionate about **automation, scalability, and cloud-native solutions**.
+Senior DevOps & Cloud Engineer passionate about **automation, scalability, and cloud-native solutions**.
-I specialize in **AWS, Terraform, Ansible, Kubernetes, and CI/CD pipelines**.
+I specialize in **AWS, Azure, Terraform, Ansible, Kubernetes, and CI/CD pipelines**.

 ---